i2h3/nextcloud-desktop-client-xcode/README.md

 This is an Xcode project which builds upon the Nextcloud desktop client repository to enable building and debugging in an Xcode project.
 Consider this project as a portable workspace to bring the Nextcloud desktop client in the environment you are familiar with.

+## Known Issues

+- Right now, the project does not support signing a different app identity than the default one (`com.nextcloud.desktopclient`) which is owned by the Nextcloud GmbH development team registered with Apple.
+This means that you have to be signed in with a developer account in Xcode which is part of that development team when building. ([#4](https://github.com/i2h3/nextcloud-desktop-client-xcode/issues/4))
+- Even when building successfully, Xcode may conclude that the build failed or at least some errors occurred during the build.
+During the build, some command outputs messages with an "Error: " prefix.
+Since this is the same way the compiler usually reports errors to Xcode, the latter assumes something might have gone wrong.
+But no invocation exits with an error code.
+Hence, the build can still complete successfully while Xcode might just misinterpret the console output.
+You will see at the end of the build output log in Xcode. ([#5](https://github.com/i2h3/nextcloud-desktop-client-xcode/issues/5))
+- The developer build may be fragile and its file provider extension sometimes fails to create the Realm database file in the sandbox container even though it should be abled to.
+This might be related to an entitlement present in the standard build but still missing in the developer build.
+Using the standard build first to set up an account appears to be a workaround for now. ([#6](https://github.com/i2h3/nextcloud-desktop-client-xcode/issues/6))

 ## Requirements

 - See [the Nextcloud desktop client repository](https://github.com/nextcloud/desktop).
 - You must have an Apple Development certificate for signing in your keychain.

-**Known limitation**: Right now, the project does not support signing a different app identity than the default one (`com.nextcloud.desktopclient`) which is owned by the Nextcloud GmbH development team registered with Apple.
-This means that you have to be signed in with a developer account in Xcode which is part of that development team when building.
-This problem is tracked as [issue #4](https://github.com/i2h3/nextcloud-desktop-client-xcode/issues/4).

 ## Usage